Jonesyboy07/comp-sched-bot/README.md

 ✨ **Easy Setup:** Server administrators can quickly set up the bot with a single command.
 🗓️ **Team Scheduling:** Create, manage, and RSVP to team events with timezone support.
+👥 **Multi-Team Support:** You can have **multiple teams per server** thanks to the way the bot handles teams, allowing you to run an entire organisation with ease.
 ❓ **Help System:** Built-in help command with detailed usage for every feature.
 🔓 **Open Source:** Freely clone, modify, and contribute!
 💸 **No Paywalls:** 100% free to use.
 [Support development on Ko-Fi!](https://ko-fi.com/jonesy_alr)